ergaleia/BUDigitalClassics.github.io/_posts/2018-05-30-digital-journey.md

 ![HILT](../images/digital-journey/HILT.png "HILT")

-Ryan and I got to talking about the types of things that he learned, including working with text as data, and he mentioned that some of the scholarly areas in which I was interested, including tracing shifts in focalization throughout a large text like Ovid's *Metamorphoses*, was totally viable via coding.
+Ryan and I got to talking about the types of things that he learned, including working with text as data, and he mentioned that some of the scholarly areas in which I was interested, including tracing shifts in focalization throughout a large text like Ovid's *Metamorphoses*, were totally viable via coding.

 This was me upon hearing that: